julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 There are two types of base images to choose from:

-* nanoserver – smaller, leaner.
+* Nanoserver – smaller, leaner.
 More suitable for non Microsoft applications.
 * Windowsservercore – For most legacy .NET applications

 ![](/post/img/CLWA_OSTarget.png)